kuzfix/LightSoakFW-STM/README.md

 - ***mpptstop*** - stops background MPPT service.
+Warning: This command only stops mppt and does not set voltage to 0.

 - ***ENDSEQUENCE*** - This command should be called by Python data logging code at the end of the sequence.
 Reboots the device one second after this command is invoked.